-Articles should be submitted as a “blind” attachment without identifying details.
+Articles should be submitted as a “blind” file without identifying details.

 The metadata should be completed fully with the article title, abstract (maximum 200 words), keywords, author’s name, brief biographical notes for publication and contact details (including email and mailing address for a copy of the journal).